 Nursing homes, licensed care facilities, and professionals employed to help older or disabled people are expected to meet certain standards of care.
 When they do not, and negligence or abuse results, they should be held accountable.

 Potential issues leading to assisted-living abuse and harm to patients include:

 Assisted-living abuse lawsuits may result in compensation for:

 In some unusual cases, punitive damages may also be awarded.

-If you have a loved one who suffered abuse or neglect while in a nursing home or licensed care facility or while being cared for by a licensed in-home care professional, contact us.
+If you or your loved one has suffered a physical injury or illness requiring treatment and/or hospitalization while in a nursing home or licensed care facility or while being cared for by a licensed in-home care professional and you suspect it was due to abuse or neglect, contact us.

 Acierno R., et al. (2010, February).
 Prevalence and correlates of emotional, physical, sexual, and financial abuse and potential neglect in the united states: the national elder mistreatment study.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2804623/#:~:text=One%2Dyear%20prevalence%20was%204.6,neglect%20in%20the%20past%20year

 Burnes, D., et al. (2015, September).
 Prevalence of and risk factors for elder abuse and neglect in the community: a population-based study.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/26312573/

 National Center on Elder Abuse. (n.d.).
 Statistics and Data.
 Retrieved from https://ncea.acl.gov/What-We-Do/Research/Statistics-and-Data.aspx